 Most of my teaching is at the postgraduate level.
-In our MA courses I am offering two modules, one on research methodology, the other on group dynamics and motivation.
-I also have a large group of PhD students specializing in various aspects of the psychology of second language acquisition.
+In our MA courses I am offering two modules, one on research methodology (also offered for distance learning students), the other on group dynamics and motivation.
+I also have a large group of PhD students specializing in various aspects of the psychology of second language acquisition, particularly motivation and vision.

 I am interested in supervising students in areas that are at the interface of psychology and linguistics, with a specific focus on the acquisition and use of foreign languages.
 Some topics that my current PhD students are working on include:

 - The motivational impact of using sacred texts in TEFL

 - The relationship between emotion and motivation in instructed second language acquisition

 - Language teacher motivation

 - Directed Motivational Currents (DMCs) in long-term language learning behaviour